kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

 ---
-id: source
+id: kubernetes
-title: Source
+title: Kubernetes
 sidebar_position: 2
 ---

-The source settings contains:

-- Resource list you want to watch,
-- Namespaces you want to filter,
-- The type of events you want to get notifications about,
-- Settings to monitor updates for the specific resource fields,
-- Ability to turn on/off specific recommendations per a given source.

-Sources are bound to specific channels in the communications configuration.
-To learn more, read the [Source and Executor Bindings](./communication/#source-and-executor-bindings) section.

-## Kubernetes resource events

-A Kubernetes source produces events for configured Kubernetes resources.
+A `kubernetes` source produces events for configured Kubernetes resources.
 These events can be sent to communication channels or actions.
-To learn how to bind sources to communication channels or actions, read the [Communication](./communication/index.md) and [Action](./action.md) documents.
+To learn how to bind sources to communication channels or actions, read the Communication and Action documents.

+## Enabling source

+To enable Kubernetes source, add `--set 'sources.{configuration-name}.kubernetes.enabled=true'` to a given Helm install command.

-### Event and resource constraints
+## Event and resource constraints

 Define constraints for Kubernetes events to narrow down the events you want to receive.